-In the year ended 31 March 2023, there has been a prior period restatement to correct the accounting treatment of an inter-company loan from the parent company.
+In the year ended 31 March 2023, there has been a prior period restatement to correct the accounting treatment of an inter-company loan from the parent company and an inter-company loan to a subsidiary.

-In the prior year financial statements this loan was carried at £322.4m, being the net amount of proceeds received under the loan, with interest accrued at 0% and a maturity date of December 2027, in accordance with the loan documentation.
+In the prior year financial statements the loan from the parent company was carried at £155.1m, being the net amount of proceeds received under the loan, with interest accrued at 0% and a maturity date of December 2027, in accordance with the loan documentation.
+Similarly, the loan to subsidiary was carried at £285.4m, 0% interest and a maturity date of December 2027.

-In the year ended 31 March 2023, this loan was reassessed and deemed to be a loan at an off-market rate.
-Such a loan is required to be initially recognised at the present value of all future cash flows, discounted at a market rate of interest determined at the time of initial recognition, with the difference between the present value and the net proceeds received treated as a capital contribution.
+In the year ended 31 March 2023, these loans were reassessed and deemed to be loans at off-market rates.
+Such loans are required to be initially recognised at the present value of all future cash flows, discounted at a market rate of interest determined at the time of initial recognition, with the difference between the present value and the net proceeds received treated as a capital contribution by the borrower and as an investment by the lender.
 Subsequent measurement is required to be at amortised cost using the effective interest method, with the interest rate used being the market rate determined at initial recognition.